Get a FREE Quote (No Obligation)

 Gum Arabic is a gum formed from the sap of Acacia trees, which grow in Sudan and throughout the African Sahel, stretching from Senegal to Somalia.
 Acacia senegal (the Gum Arabic or Gum Acacia tree) produces the highest qrade of Gum Arabic, known as Kordofan or Hashab and primarily comes from Senegal.
 Acacia seyal (also known as Vachellia seyal or the Red Acacia tree) produces a grade called Talha gum that mainly comes from Sudan.
 Incisions are made in the bark to encourage the production of the viscous exudate, which is tapped and hardens in the air and sunlight to form tear-shaped lumps.

-Gum Arabic is sold in the form of lumps or powder.
+Gum Arabic is sold in the form of lumps or a food and pharmaceutical grade powder.
 It is edible, but tasteless and odourless, and performs an encapsulation and suspension function for flavours.
 The gum also has film-forming and adhesive properties, functioning as a binder and gelling agent.
 It is a natural hydrocolloid, forming a gel in the presence of water, but is fully water-soluble, forming a clear, viscous solution that is weakly acidic (pH of around 4.5).
 Gum Arabic comes in two grades that have different chemical compositions: Senegal grade is used as an emulsifier, mainly in beverage emulsions, while Seyal grade is used in confectionery, coatings and as a soluble dietary fibre.

 Gum Arabic is used as a food additive in sauces and dressings, functioning as an emulsifier, stabiliser and thickening agent.
 In dry packaged goods such as soups, instant drinks and dessert mixes, Gum Arabic improves dispersion when added to a liquid and helps to encapsulate and protect flavours, extending shelf-life.
 In baking, it is used in icing, fillings and edible glitter for cakes.
 In beverages, Gum Arabic acts as an emulsifier and stabiliser of oil-water emulsions, a thickener in dairy products, and a clouding agent in other liquids.
 It is also a foam stabiliser in carbonated soft drinks and a clarifying agent in the production of alcoholic beverages such as wine and beer, as well as acting as a texture improver in winemaking.